developerdenesh/typescript-twilio/README.md

 # Notifications
-This is the notifications endpoint for Flexa UI
+This is the notifications endpoint for the UI

 ## Quick Set up
 ```sh